 My Final Say

 As a building and pest inspector, my role extends beyond simple checks.
 It involves educating property owners and other inspectors about the nuances of building standards(masonry standards, in this case) to prevent misdiagnoses and unnecessary repairs.
-This video and article aim to promote better understanding and practices regarding weep holes and overall building health.
+This video and article aim to promote better understanding and practices regarding Weep Holes in Brick Walls and overall building health.

 FAQs About Weep Holes in Brick Walls

-1. Do You Need Weep Holes in Brick?
+Do You Need Weep Holes in Brick Walls?